Brussels Town Hall

-The Town Hall (Hôtel de Ville, /fr/; Stadhuis, /nl/) of the City of Brussels is a landmark building and the seat of that municipality of Brussels, Belgium.
-It is located on the south side of the Grand-Place/Grote Markt (Brussels' main square), opposite the neo-Gothic King's House or Bread House (Note: Maison du Roi, Broodhuis) building, housing the Brussels City Museum.
+The Town Hall (Hôtel de Ville, /fr/; Stadhuis, /nl/) of the City of Brussels is a landmark building and the former seat of that municipality of Brussels, Belgium.
+It is located on the south side of the Grand-Place/Grote Markt (Brussels' main square), opposite the King's House or Bread House (Note: Maison du Roi; Broodhuis) building, housing the Brussels City Museum.

-Erected between 1401 and 1455, the Town Hall is the only remaining medieval building of the Grand-Place and is considered a masterpiece of civil Gothic architecture and more particularly of Brabantine Gothic.
+Erected in stages between 1401 and 1455, the Town Hall is the only surviving medieval building on the Grand-Place and forms the square's architectural centrepiece.
+With its richly ornamented façade and 96 m tower, it is considered a masterpiece of civil Gothic architecture, and more specifically, of Brabantine Gothic.
 Its three classicist rear wings date from the 18th century.

-Since 1998, is also listed as a UNESCO World Heritage Site, as part of the square.
-This site is served by the premetro (underground tram) station Bourse - Grand-Place/Beurs - Grote Markt (on lines 4 and 10), as well as the bus stop Grand-Place/Grote Markt (on lines 33, 48 and 95).
+Following the relocation of the mayor, aldermen and municipal administration to the Brucity building in 2023, the Town Hall has primarily served a ceremonial and tourist function.
+Since 1998, it has also been listed as a UNESCO World Heritage Site, as part of the square.

 History

 Gothic Town Hall

 The Town Hall (Hôtel de Ville, Stadhuis) of the City of Brussels was erected in stages, between 1401 and 1455, on the south side of the Grand-Place/Grote Markt, transforming the square into the seat of municipal power.
-Due to the square's tumultuous history (see details below), it is also its only remaining medieval building.
+Due to the square's tumultuous history (see details below), it is also its only surviving medieval building.